 The more you know about your eyes and the specific diseases you have, the better able you will be to speak with your doctor and to manage your own treatment.
 Below are some common anatomical structures related to Dry Eye and terms you may encounter.

 Blink Feedback Loop is the process that causes the lacrimal gland to produce tears.
-When we blink, the highly enervated cornea senses the lid’s action, and sends a message to the lacrimal gland to produce aqueous tears.
+When tear film evaporates, the cornea senses this and sends a message to the lacrimal gland to produce aqueous tears, and at the same time triggers the lid to blink.
+During the blink, muscles in the eyelids squeeze the Meibomian glands, causing them to secrete oil.
 When all parts of the blink feedback loop are healthy and functioning properly, the process is imperceptible.

 Caruncula, or caruncle, is the ball of pink tissue at the inner corner of the eye.

 Co-morbidities, or co-morbid diseases, are diseases or pathological conditions that occur at the same time.
 The term is sometimes used without the hyphen, e.g.: comorbidity.

 Conjunctiva is the clear tissue that covers the white of the eye and extends to the inside of the eye lid.
 The bulbar conjunctiva, or ocular conjunctiva, is the conjunctiva that covers the white part of the eye.
 The palpebral conjunctiva lines the inside of the eye lids.

 Lacrimal Glands are the almond shaped glands above the outer corners of the eyes, just behind the eye brows, that are responsible for the production of aqueous tears.